stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 This is absolutely crucial for the analysis of Hebrew, which has many bound morphemes that carry their own POS-tag.

 **Trivia break!**
-There is a **single** concept/meaning that is conveyed by a **bound morpheme in English** and a **free morpheme in Hebrew**, can you find it?
+There is a **single** concept/meaning that is conveyed by a **bound morpheme in English** and a **free morpheme in Hebrew** (it's usually the other way around!), can you find it?
 Hint in the comments.

+###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2MDUyMDA2OCwyMDU1MTQwOTU4LC04NT
-Q4MDk1Myw1NjE3MzY4MjksMTI3NzE0MDgwM119
+eyJoaXN0b3J5IjpbLTI3Nzg5NjI0MCwxNzYwNTIwMDY4LDIwNT
+UxNDA5NTgsLTg1NDgwOTUzLDU2MTczNjgyOSwxMjc3MTQwODAz
+XX0=
 -->